 Students will explore how scientists isolate deoxyribonucleic acid, DNA, from the strawberry.
 The activity provides the students with a hands-on approach to DNA isolation.
 They will learn how cells can be broken open and how the DNA can be separated from the rest of the cellular biological molecules.
 Although students may recognize DNA as being the genetic material and that it can be used in forensics to identify a killer, most are not exposed to what DNA looks like.
 This activity brings DNA to life!

-- To explain the difference between a prokaryotic and eukaryotic cells.
+- explain the difference between prokaryotic and eukaryotic cells.

-- To explain some differences in cellular structure between animal cells and plant cells.
+- explain some differences in cellular structure between animal cells and plant cells.

-- To explain the structure of deoxyribonucleic acid, DNA.
+- explain the structure of deoxyribonucleic acid, DNA.

-- To be able to explain and then carry out the breakage of cells to release cellular constituents.
+- carry out the breakage of cells to release cellular components.

-- To explain and then carry out the separation of DNA from other cellular components.
+- carry out the separation of DNA from other cellular components.